-If you sold or exchanged qualifying electric transmission property after October 22, 2004, and before January 1, 2008, and elected under section 451(i) to defer the realized gain, the deferred gain is recognized ratably over the 8-year period that began with the tax year that includes the date of the disposition.
-Report the applicable portion for the current tax year.
-On line 10, enter "Deferred gain under section 451(i)" in column (a) and 1/8 of the deferred gain in column (g).
+If you sold or exchanged qualifying electric transmission property before January 1, 2008 (before January 1, 2010, for a qualified electric utility), and elected under section 451(i) to defer the realized gain, the deferred gain is recognized ratably over the 8-year period that began with the tax year that includes the date of the disposition.
+Include the applicable portion of the deferred gain for the current tax year on line 10.
+Enter "Deferred gain under section 451(i)" in column (a) and 1/8 of the deferred gain in column (g).
 See section 451(i) for more details.

-Securities or Commodities Held by a Trader Who Made a Mark-To-Market Election your trading business, including gains and losses from marking to market securities and commodities held at the end of the tax year (see Traders Who Made a Mark-To-Market Election on page 2).
+Securities or Commodities Held by a Trader Who Made a Mark-To-Market Election

+Report on line 10 all gains and losses from sales and dispositions of securities or commodities held in connection with your trading business, including gains and losses from marking to market securities and commodities held at the end of the tax year (see Traders Who Made a Mark-To-Market Election on page 2).
 Attach to your tax return a statement, using the same format as line 10, showing the details of each transaction.
 Separately show and identify securities or commodities held and marked to market at the end of the year.
 On line 10, enter "Trader-see attached" in column (a) and the totals from the statement in columns (d), (f), and (g).
 Also, see the instructions for line 1 on page 5.